 Your Local Authority Planning Department will be able to give you some initial advice towards Permitted Development.
 They may require some drawings that demonstrate the extent of development in order to provide adequate advice.
-Your Local Authority Planning Department will offer a Duty Planning officer, either over the phone, email or at their offices, who can discuss your proposal and advise about Permitted Development.
+Your Local Authority Planning Department will offer a Duty Planning officer, either over the phone, by email or at their offices, who can discuss your proposal and advise about Permitted Development.
 Please note that fees may apply to obtain advice from the Planning Department.

-The Planning Portal is an online website that provides some basic advice towards Permitted Development and other planning related matters, including an interactive 3D guide.
+The Planning Portal is an online website that provides some basic advice towards Permitted Development and other planning-related matters, including an interactive 3D guide.

 The actual policies for Householder Permitted Development can be found through this link.

 Architects and Planning Consultants are professionally trained to be able to give advice towards Permitted Development.
 Professional fees may apply for initial consultations and will certainly apply to engage their services.
-However, having professional support you in your development will give you the peace of mind that you are doing meeting your statutory requirements or obligations.
+However, having professional support in your development will give you the peace of mind that you are meeting your statutory requirements or obligations.